Tachi Palace Fights

-Tachi Palace Fights (TPF) was an American mixed martial arts (MMA) promotion which hosted events at the Tachi Palace Hotel & Casino in Lemoore, California.
+Tachi Palace Fights (TPF) is an American mixed martial arts (MMA) promotion which hosted events at the Tachi Palace Hotel & Casino in Lemoore, California.
 Matchmaker for TPF was former fighter Richard Goodman.

 Regarded as a regional promotion, TPF events often included upcoming MMA prospects and veteran fighters who had competed in organizations such as the UFC, WEC, and Strikeforce, as well as other regional MMA promotions.
 The promotion was discontinued first in December 2012.
 However, the tribal council reversed their decision in March 2013 and the TPF returned in August of that year.
 Tachi Palace Fights would cease operations again in late 2018.